DarkSunB0t/hexo-theme-lode/README.md

 ## Creator

-This theme was created by [Pixel Hint](http://pixelhint.com/) and adapted for Hexo by [Jonathan Klughertz](http://www.codeblocq.com/).
+This theme was based on Magnetic theme by [Jonathan Klughertz](http://www.codeblocq.com/).

 ## Bugs

-If you have a question, feature request or a bug you need me to fix, please [click here](https://github.com/klugjo/hexo-theme-magnetic/issues/new) to file an issue.
+If you have a question, feature request or a bug you need me to fix, please [click here](https://github.com/DarkSunB0t/hexo-theme-lode/issues/new) to file an issue.